BlueDotBrigade/weevil/README.md

 5. Pinned Records
    - Ensures that those records are always included in the files results.
 6. Simplified Exception Callstack
-   - Calls to .NET library methods are automatically remocied from call stacks, thus making it easier for the analyst to focus on the business domain logic.
+   - Calls to .NET library methods are automatically removed from call stacks, thus making it easier to focus on the business domain logic.
    - Full callstack is still available.
 7. Clear Operations
    - Can be used to reduce RAM footprint, speed up filtering, and reduce visual noise.